-In 2010 (as in other years), the most common contaminants detected in the trip, field, and equipment blanks included methyl chloride, methylene chloride, methyl bromide, and styrene.
+In 2011 (as in other years), the most common contaminants detected in the trip, field, and equipment blanks included chloroform, methyl chloride, and methylene chloride.
 These compounds are commonly detected in blanks and do not pose significant problems with the reliability of the analytical results.
-Several other compounds were also detected, such as acetone and strontium-90 (Sr-90), at low levels.
+Several other compounds were also detected, such as methyl bromide and toluene, at low levels.
 When these contaminants are detected, validation or verification procedures are used, where applicable, to qualify the associated data as "nondetects," (see Section 9.4).
-The results from blank samples collected during 2010 did not indicate any significant impact on the quality of the results.
+The results from blank samples collected during 2011 did not indicate any significant impact on the quality of the results.

 Field duplicate samples are analyzed to check the reproducibility of sampling and analytical results, based on EPA Region II guidelines (EPA 2006a,b).
 For example, in the Groundwater Monitoring Program, duplicates are collected for 5 percent of the total number of samples collected for a project per sampling round.
-During 2010, 60 duplicate samples were collected for nonradiological analyses, and 57 duplicate samples were collected for radiological analyses.
+During 2011, 44 duplicate samples were collected for nonradiological analyses, and 23 duplicate samples were collected for radiological analyses.
 All duplicate samples were acceptable for input into BNL's Environmental Information Management System (EIMS) database, which is used to manage the Laboratory's environmental data.
 Duplicates were analyzed only for the parameters relevant to the program they monitored.
-Of the 4,220 nonradiological parameters analyzed in 2010, 99 percent of the analyses met QA criteria.
-Of the 414 radiological parameters monitored, 81 percent met QA criteria.
+Of the 2,618 nonradiological parameters analyzed in 2011, 99 percent of the analyses met QA criteria.
+Of the 69 radiological parameters monitored, 99 percent met QA criteria.

 Matrix spike and matrix spike duplicates are performed to determine whether the sample matrix (e.g., water, soil, air, vegetation, bone, or oil) adversely affected the sample analysis.
 A spike is a known amount of analyte added to a sample.
 Matrix spikes are performed at a rate specified by each environmental program's DQOs.
 The rate is typically one per 20 samples collected per project.
-No significant matrix effects were observed in 2010 for routine matrices such as water and soil.
+No significant matrix effects were observed in 2011 for routine matrices such as water and soil.
 Non-routine matrices, such as oil, exhibited the expected matrix issues.